antas-marcin/sample-payment-service/README.md

 This project is an implementation of the sample payments api.

-This project uses a simple implementation of in-memory database.
+This project uses a mongodb database.

-This project can load payments.json into in-memory database at startup, this behaviour is controlled by load.sample.data property which is set false by default.

 ## Prerequisites